meelgroup/scalbarbarik/README.md

-# Barbarik, a testing framework for (almost) uniform samplers
+# ScalBarbarik, a testing framework for (almost) uniform samplers

 Barbarik is a framework developed to test whether a sampler is almost uniform or not.
 It uses SPUR as the underlying uniform sampler.
 This work is by Kuldeep Meel and Sourav Chakraborty, as published in [AAAI'19](https://www.comp.nus.edu.sg/~meel/Papers/aaai19-cm.pdf).